-Method Complaints about Part D prescription drugs - Contact Information CALL (855)204-2744 Calls to this number are free.
+Method Complaints about Part D prescription drugs - Contact Information CALL 855-204-2744 Calls to this number are free.
 We are available for phone calls 8 a.m. to 8 p.m., Eastern Time, Monday through Friday.
 Our automated phone system handles calls received after 8 p.m. and on Saturdays, Sundays, and holidays.
-From October 1, 2020, through March 31, 2021, we are available 8 a.m. to 8 p.m., Eastern Time, seven days a week.
+From October 1 through March 31, we are available 8 a.m. to 8 p.m., Eastern Time, seven days a week.
+Customer Service also has free language interpreter services available for non-English speakers.
 TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 We are available for phone calls 8 a.m. to 8 p.m., Eastern Time, Monday through Friday.
-Our automated phone system handles calls received after 8 p.m. and on Saturdays, Sundays, and

-Method Complaints about Part D prescription drugs - Contact Information holidays.
-From October 1, 2020, through March 31, 2021, we are available 8 a.m. to 8 p.m., Eastern Time, seven days a week.
-FAX 803-264-9581 WRITE BlueCross BlueShield of South Carolina BlueCross Secure P.O.
-Box 100191 Columbia, SC 29202-3191 MEDICARE WEBSITE You can submit a complaint about BlueCross Secure directly to Medicare.
-To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx.
+Our automated phone system handles calls received after 8 p.m. and on Saturdays, Sundays, and holidays.
+From October 1 through March 31, we are available 8 a.m. to 8 p.m., Eastern Time, seven days a week FAX 803-264-9581 WRITE BlueCross BlueShield of South Carolina BlueCross Secure P.O.
+Box 100191 Columbia, SC 29202-3191 MEDICARE WEBSITE You can submit a complaint about BlueCross Secure Greenville directly to Medicare.
+To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx .